TaRaNTuLaH/MoviesAPI/README.md

 In order to run this project, run npm install, and fill .env file with your credentials ;)

-Since there's no Docker (yet), I've used Node v13.2.0 In order to post new movie in the database you have to send POST with Title in body.
-To get movies from database just run GET for the url of movies.
+App is visible under following URL: https://moviesapitarantulah.herokuapp.com

-In order to create comment run POST and fill body with following properties (those aren't necessary as for now): Title, Content, Name.
-To get all the comments, just run GET with url of comments ;)
+You can POST/GET movies, and comments.
+In order to create new entity in database, simply send POST request under /movies endpoint and fill body with "Title":"Name of the Movie", to get movies just hit GET request under /movies endpoint ;)

+For the comments proceed as above, but fill body with "TitleOfTheMovie", "Content", and "Name" ;)

+App has been dockerized, just run docker-compose up and everyting will be good to go ;)